holos-run/holos/doc/design/v1beta1/resources.md

 Escaping rules: none exist, by construction.
+Kubernetes constrains every segment — group is a DNS subdomain, version and kind are alphanumeric identifiers, and namespace and name are path-segment names that reject `/` — so the only legal slash inside a key component is the one separating group from version in a non-core `apiVersion`.
+The loader validates each field against exactly that grammar, per field rather than per character:
+`apiVersion` MUST contain at most one `/` (a non-empty group before it when present); `kind`, `metadata.namespace`, and `metadata.name` MUST contain none.
+A violation is an error naming the file path and document index.
+The resulting GVK key therefore contains exactly one slash (core group) or two (named group) and parses unambiguously from the right: the last segment is the kind, the segment before it is the version, and any remainder is the group — `apps/v1/Deployment` and `v1/Secret` both parse;
-Kubernetes constrains every segment — group is a DNS subdomain, version and kind are alphanumeric identifiers, and namespace and name are path-segment names that reject `/` — so `/` cannot legally appear inside any key component.
-Rather than define an escape syntax for documents that violate those constraints, the loader MUST reject a document whose `apiVersion`, `kind`, `metadata.namespace`, or `metadata.name` contains a character that would make its key ambiguous, with an error naming the file path and document index.
-Rationale: an escaping scheme would make keys unpredictable to the policy author (is it `vault%2Fbad` or `vault\/bad`?) to support only resources a cluster would refuse anyway.
+a document with `apiVersion: a/b/c` is rejected at load.
+Rather than define an escape syntax for documents that violate the grammar, the loader rejects them: an escaping scheme would make keys unpredictable to the policy author (is it `vault%2Fbad` or `vault\/bad`?) to support only resources a cluster would refuse anyway.